FurConenct/app/README.md

 * You can also download our desktop app from [cinny-desktop repository](https://github.com/cinnyapp/cinny-desktop).

-* To host Cinny on your own, download tarball of the app from [GitHub release](https://github.com/cinnyapp/cinny/releases/latest).
+* To host FurConnect on your own, download tarball of the app from [GitHub release](https://github.com/cinnyapp/cinny/releases/latest).
 You can serve the application with a webserver of your choice by simply copying `dist/` directory to the webroot.
 To set default Homeserver on login, register and Explore Community page, place a customized [`config.json`](config.json) in webroot of your choice.
 You will also need to setup redirects to serve the assests.
 An example setting of redirects for netlify is done in [`netlify.toml`](netlify.toml).
 You can also set `hashRouter.enabled = true` in [`config.json`](config.json) if you have trouble setting redirects.